On the structure of modules indexed by small categories: Introduction

+Assuming a $\cal C$-module $M$ has stable local structure, the associated graded ${\cal F}_*(M)$ defines a $\cal C$-module ${\cal QTC}(M)$, referred to as the {\it quasi-tame cover} of $M$, constructed in section 3.1.
+Under suitable conditons on $M$ the quasi-tame cover is \emph{b-tame} (section 3.2), meaning it is a direct sum of {\it blocks} (generalizing the interval decomposition of 1-dimensional persistence modules).
+For all ${\cal C}$-modules $M$ there is a canonical isomorphism of associated gradeds

+The module ${\cal QTC}(M)$ represents the closest approximation to $M$ by a quasi-tame module (one which decomposes as a finite direct sum of quasi-blocks), and equals $M$ precisely when $M$ itself is quasi-tame.
+In section 3.3 we show that when $M$ has stable local structure and admits an inner product (is an $\cal IPC$-module), the map of associated gradeds in (1) is induced by a surjection of $\cal C$-modules

+Morover, for $\cal IPC$-modules the following statements are equivalent \begin{itemize} \item The surjection in (\ref{eqn:eq2}) is an isomorphism; \item $M$ is quasi-tame; \item the local structure of $M$ is in general position at each object of $\cal C$; \item the excess $e(M)$ of $M$ - a computable non-negative integral invariant of $M$ - is zero. \end{itemize} In section 3.4 we show that when $M$ is a 1-dim.~persistence module (i.e., when it is a $\cal C$-module where $\cal C$ is the categorical realization of a finite totally ordered set), there is an isomorphism ${\cal QTC}(M)\cong M$ which recovers the classical decomposition for such modules.
+In section 3.5 we show that all finite $n$-dimensional persistence modules have stable local structure. .2in

+Finally in section 4 we prove two results for topologically based $\cal C$-modules - those resulting via applying $H_*(_-)$ to a $\cal C$-diagram of spaces.
+The second of the two is a K\"unneth Theorem for such modules, derived via application of the algebraic K\"unneth Theorem of section 2.5 to this topologically based situation. .2in

-I would like to thank Dan Burghelea and Fedor Manin for their helpful comments on earlier drafts of this work, and Bill Dwyer for his contribution to the proof of the cofibrancy replacement result presented in section 4.1. .5in
+We would like to thank Dan Burghelea and Fedor Manin for their helpful comments on earlier drafts of this work, as well as Bill Dwyer for his contribution to the proof of the cofibrancy replacement result presented in section 4.
+We are indebted to Jakob Hansen for valuable feedback and discussions at various later stages of this work.
+This paper is part of a larger joint project with Sanjeevi Krishnan. .5in